sulinchowdhury/sulinchowdhury2.github.io/_pages/Research.md

 dynamic eects of exposure to the volatile oil sector on wages, employment, skill formation, and lifetime formal earnings, relative to (extremely) closely matched counterfactual workers who are poached or newly hired into other sectors at the same time.
-Results show that timing of entry into oil matters: workers hired into oil-linked sectors at the beginning of Brazil's oil boom earn signicantly more than matched workers hired into other sectors; workers hired immediately prior to the bust period suer signicant earnings and employment penalties.
-Furthermore, exposure to the oil sector exerts dramatically heterogeneous eects on workers of diering education levels.
-High education workers earn more during boom years and are retained by rms during the bust.
-Lower education workers never enjoy signicant gains during the boom and are laid o by rms during the bust.
+Results show that timing of entry into oil matters: workers hired into oil-linked sectors at the beginning of Brazil's oil boom earn significantly more than matched workers hired into other sectors; workers hired immediately prior to the bust period suffer significant earnings and employment penalties.
+Furthermore, exposure to the oil sector exerts dramatically heterogeneous effects on workers of differing education levels.
+High education workers earn more during boom years and are retained by firms during the bust.
+Lower education workers never enjoy signifcant gains during the boom and are laid off by firms during the bust.
 Exploiting an original complementary dataset on oil-linked graduates from higher education programs in Brazil, we document that the oil boom period was accompanied by a boom in oil-linked skill formation, largely driven by growth in private-sector technical training programs.<br/>
 </details>

 Local Politicians, Special Interests, and Deforestation in the Brazilian Amazon <br/> (_with [Fanny Moffette](https://fannymoffette.com/)_)
 <details><summary>Abstract</summary>
-When economic incentives to clear land for agriculture run up against centralized eorts to combat deforestation, do local politicians intercede to promote their own economic interests or those of their campaign supporters?
-How does the behavior of local politicians and special interest groups change when centralized enforcement eorts are relaxed?
-By combining comprehensive land registries for the Brazilian Amazon, data on local political candidates and campaign donors in ve municipal elections between 2000- 2016, and satellite data on deforestation and land use, we construct an original panel dataset of annual tree cover loss on properties belonging to political candidates and campaign donors in the Brazilian Amazon between 2000-2020.
+When economic incentives to clear land for agriculture run up against centralized efforts to combat deforestation, do local politicians intercede to promote their own economic interests or those of their campaign supporters?
+How does the behavior of local politicians and special interest groups change when centralized enforcement efforts are relaxed?
+By combining comprehensive land registries for the Brazilian Amazon, data on local political candidates and campaign donors in five municipal elections between 2000- 2016, and satellite data on deforestation and land use, we construct an original panel dataset of annual tree cover loss on properties belonging to political candidates and campaign donors in the Brazilian Amazon between 2000-2020.
 Drawing on this dataset, we estimate event studies around close municipal elections to explore whether landowning candidates increase deforestation on their own properties before or after winning an election, and whether successful candidates reward landowning donors by allowing them to deforest more.
-Our ndings inform debates over the decentralization of resource governance, elite capture, and resource conservation policy.<br/>
+Our findings inform debates over the decentralization of resource governance, elite capture, and resource conservation policy.<br/>
 </details>